BobbyH49/SQLServerk8s/modules/setup.md

 **NB: For the Always-on Availability Group solutions, you will be using DxEnterprise which is a licensed product from DH2i.
 For more information refer to https://support.dh2i.com/docs/guides/dxenterprise/containers/kubernetes/mssql-ag-k8s-statefulset-qsg/.
 The first thing you will need to do is obtain a license to use the DxEnterprise software.
 For the purpose of testing / proof of concepts you can register and download a development license from https://dh2i.com/trial/.**

-The following resources will be deployed (takes around 30-40 minutes to deploy resources followed by another 5-20 minute to execute the SqlK8sJumpbox logon script).
+The following resources will be deployed.
+It takes around 30-40 minutes to deploy resources followed by between 5 minutes (no sql or monitoring deployed) and 30 minutes (all sql and monitoring deployed) to execute the SqlK8sJumpbox logon script.

 * Virtual Network (SqlK8s-vnet)
 * 3 subnets (AKS, VMs, AzureBastionSubnet)